pranayreddy12/SpaceInvaders/README.md

 # SpaceInvaders
-Developed basic version of space invaders game.
+Developed a small game.
+I call it space invaders.